Citizenship And Naturalization Update, 2019

 - Atlanta-Sandy Springs-Marietta, GA (2.1%)

-Being a Hemet immigration attorney, I’m surprised that the Inland Empire area, once the seventh largest region for newly naturalized citizens, has been replaced by the Atlanta-Sandy Springs-Marietta region of Georgia.
+Being a Hemet immigration lawyer, I’m surprised that the Inland Empire area, once the seventh largest region for newly naturalized citizens, has been replaced by the Atlanta-Sandy Springs-Marietta region of Georgia.

 I suspect the Georgia area will not stay in this position much longer.
 Since the state legislature began passing some of the nations’s harshest anti-immigrant laws, immigrant families have started to abandon the state.